igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

-Then, the application would like to expire the first two messages and requests
+When the application desires to expire the first two messages, it requests the
 minimum retransmittable offset to be 20.
-The transport will then send an
+The transport then sends an
-EXPIRED_STREAM_DATA frame with Minimum Stream Offset field set to 13 and a
+EXPIRED_STREAM_DATA frame with Minimum Stream Offset field set to 13, and the
-subsequent STREAM frame will send the C message starting at stream offset 13.
+subsequent STREAM frame would send message C starting at stream offset 13.

 ~~~
- 0                   1   s m             2                   3
+ 0                   1     s             2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 |A A A A A A A A A A B B   C C C C C C C C C C D D D D D D D D D D
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

-However, if before any subsequent STREAM frames could be sent, the application
+However, if the application requestes to expire octets corresponding to message
-write another messages to the transport and requested to expire octets
+C before any subsequent STREAM frames could be sent, no new EXPIRED_STREAM_DATA
-corresponding to message C, no new EXPIRED_STREAM_DATA frame is sent, and a
+frame is sent, and the subsequent STREAM frame would send message D starting at
-subsequent STREAM frame will send the D message starting at stream offset 13.
+stream offset 13.

 ~~~
- 0                   1   s m             2                   3
+ 0                   1     s             2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 |A A A A A A A A A A B B   D D D D D D D D D D